ElijahGCHEN/TIL/c++/concurrency-parallel/share-data-between-threads.md

 This can be dealt with `std::lock` -- a function that can lock two or more mutexes at once without risk of deadlock.

+ The std::adopt_lock parameter is supplied in addition to the mutex to indicate to the std::lock_guard objects that the mutexes are already locked, and they should adopt the ownership of the existing lock on the mutex rather than attempt to lock the mutex in the constructor.

 ```cpp
 class some_big_object;
 void swap(some_big_object& lhs,some_big_object& rhs);